Character Search

 Quality Rating: C-

-Historical Significance Rating: 2 - gets Spider-Man in position for the Starlin story in Marvel Team-Up #55.
+Historical Significance Rating: 2 - gets Spider-Man in position for the Starlin story in Marvel Team-Up #55, first Desert Dwellers.

 Chronological Placement Considerations: Takes place directly after Marvel Team-Up annual #1.
-The X-Men are still here during Uncany X-Men #101 (see the Chronology note for that issue for details).
-The MCP places this between Hulk #207-208.
+The X-Men are still here during Uncanny X-Men #101 (see the Chronology note for that issue for details).
 Spider-Man is launched into space at the end of this issue and shouldn't appear in any other books until after Marvel Team-Up #55.

 References: